Have you heard about dusty miller? Getting your hands on this hardy little plant is one of the best things you can do for your garden.

 However, the fuzzy silver leaves are generally not attractive to animals.
 If you do have problems with pests, check out these gardening hacks to keep them away.

 Dusty miller is grown for the foliage.
-Its shiny leaves are what attracts our eyes and helps keep pests away.
+Its shiny leaves are what attract our eyes and help keep pests away.
 However, it does grow flowers once it reaches maturity.

 You should also prune the leaves around midsummer.
 You can do this by shearing away the top 1/3 of the plant all at once, or by cutting away the long stems a little at a time.
 Though the latter means more work for you, it helps the plant keep an attractive appearance for longer.

 - Quality Garden Tools: Designed to help you cultivate a better garden, Fiskars garden and yard tools are equipped with smart technologies and award-winning, ergonomic features that make it easier and more enjoyable to transform your outdoor space.